Safe and Effective Earwax Removal at Provincial Hearing

 How To Get The Best Outcome From Your Earwax Removal Appointment

 At Provincial Hearing, we’re committed to providing safe, comfortable, and effective earwax removal.
-To ensure you receive the best possible outcome, we kindly ask that all patients prepare for their appointment by using our recommended ear-softening oil, Audiology Choice, for 4–5 days beforehand.
+To ensure you receive the best possible outcome, we kindly ask that all patients prepare for their appointment by using our ear-softening oil, Audiology Choice, for 4–5 days beforehand.

 This simple step helps loosen the wax, makes the procedure quicker and more comfortable, and allows our clinicians to safely complete the removal in one visit.
 You can pick up the oil at our clinic prior to your appointment, and our team will happily guide you on how to use it.